noahehall/theBookOfNoah/0current/zbackend/devops/devops.md

 - incident command systems: identify, surface, share, control and correct failures and other misgivings
 - developers on call: creators should primarily be the support team for their creations; enables a fast feedback loop
-- pulic status pages: increases customer satisfaction & trust during service outage
+- pulic status pages: increases customer satisfaction & trust during service outage; heavy focus on communication so consumers understand whats going on
-- blameless postmortems: there is generally never a single root cause; nor is human error an appropriate reason for a failure (the buck stops with the CEO)
+- blameless postmortems: there is generally never a single root cause; nor is human error an appropriate reason for a failure (the buck stops with the CEO); heavy focus on communication so no one feels blamed
+  - a meeting to identify, analyse, and strategize
+  - should occur within 48 hours after failures have been identified; find what went wrong fast, and communicate it
+  - the people involved with the issue should be part of the meeting, but should NOT run it
+  - create a timeline of events that attributed to the issue; everything should be in UTC time so that system events & human events can be plotted sequentially
 - embedded teams: reduces conflict of interest when responsibles are internal to the team managing the full breadth of a services lifecycle, thus SERVICE X team should include dev, qa, product, ops, etc; a team should never have to make a request to another team
 - the cloud: enables an API driven way to create and control infrastructure
 - andon cords: halt/upgrade/rollback deployments as soon as bugs/issues are found